ANP-Granular/ParticleTracking/paper/paper.md

 - providing a GUI for applying manual corrections to the automatically generated data

 The main focus of this software is currently on elongated (rod-shaped) particles, but it is extensible with new particle geometries.
-The software is currently employed for data extraction by the DLR projects VICKI (50WM2252), EVA (50WM2048), and CORDYGA (**TBD**).
+The software is currently employed for data extraction in the German Aerospace Center (DLR) projects VICKI (50WM2252), EVA (50WM2048), and CORDYGA (50WM2242).
 The prototype software for particle detection and tracking was described in [@Puzyrev2020].
 Several publications that use this library for data extraction are currently in preparation.

 # Statement of need

 Many natural and industrial processes deal with granular gases, i.e. dilute ensembles of macroscopic particles floating and colliding in space.
+One of the defining features of such systems is inelasticity of the collision, i.e. dissipation of particle kinetic energy.
+This leads to fascinating phenomena such as spontaneous clustering, lack of energy equipartition and non-Gaussian velocity distributions.
-Starting from the pioneering experiments of E. Falcon et al. [TODO], the
+While most of 2D experiments can be performed in normal gravity, the 3D experiments with granular gases require microgravity conditions.
+Starting from the pioneering experiments of E. Falcon et al. [@Falcon1999], the 3D experiments have been reported for spherical grains [@Falcon2006,@Yu2020], ellipsoids [@Pitikaris2022] and rods [@Harth2013,@Harth2018].

-Aside from a number of experiments in normal gravity, most experiments with 3D gases are performed in microgravity conditions.
 In typical microgravity experiments, ensembles of particles are placed in the container, excited mechanically or magnetically and observed with a stereo-camera setup.
 Many experiments were performed in the VIP-Gran instrument by the Space Grains ESA Topical team [spacegrains.org] during the parabolic flight campaigns.
 In majority of VIP-Gran experiments, particle density does not allow to track individual grains.

 Another possibility is to perform the experiment with dilute ensembles, where most particles can be directly observed on video footage [@PhysRevLett.120.214301; @Puzyrev2020].
 In this case, the focus has been on the experiments with elongated particles, due to the fact that collision rates for such particles are much higher than for spheres for the same packing fraction.
 Thus, even if particles overlap on the camera views, usually their endpoints still can be observed and their 3D position and orientation can be reconstructed.
 In addition, observing the evolution of particle orientations allows to find the kinetic energy associated with the rotational degrees of freedom.
 Experiments with other particle types are planned as well.

 For the study of such systems it is beneficial to know the 3D positions of as many particles as possible over time.
 To achieve statistically meaningful results the tracking of many tens to hundreds of particles is usually required.
 With that information a statistical analysis of the ensembles' properties and their evolution over time can be achieved.

 In addition to high amount of simultaneously tracked objects, accurate experimental data analysis requires high framerates.
-In one drop tower experimental run, around 9 seconds of 100 fps to 240 fps video footage has to be analysed.
+In one drop tower experimental run, around 9 seconds of 100 fps to 240 fps video footage has to be analyzed.
 This makes manual data analysis exceptionally time-consuming.
 For that reason AI-assisted approaches have been successfully employed [@Puzyrev2020] in the data extraction process from the raw stereo camera images.
 This approach still suffered from long manual data processing times, because of the necessity to correct remaining errors after automatic particle detection, matching and tracking as well as a suboptimal user interface to perform the correction tasks.